Entry Fee is $1,500 per boat.

 Permits & Licenses

-Anglers must obtain an Alabama Saltwater Fishing License which can be purchased locally or online.
+Anglers must obtain a Mississippi Saltwater Fishing License which can be purchased locally or online.

 Boats may begin fishing at 7:01am on Thursday morning and continue fishing until the scales close at 6:00pm on Saturday.